orbingol/NURBS-Python/docker/pypy3/README.md

 Welcome to geomdl, a pure Python B-spline and NURBS library!

-This image provides geomdl module and geomdl-cli command line application.
+This image contains the following packages:

+* geomdl
+* geomdl.shapes
+* geomdl-cli

 You can find the examples under the following directory: